About the Springboard fund

 - Review applications internally

-- Circulate to our e-panel, made up of Red Kite residents
+- Circulate to our e-panel, made up of Red Kite tenants

 - Hold a formal panel meeting